Snake oil: History

+Media

 A common trope in Western films, selling snake oil is portrayed as a confidence trick: a traveling salesman purports to be a doctor (with false credentials), selling fake medicines with boisterous marketing hype, and supported by pseudo-scientific evidence.
 To increase sales, an accomplice in the crowd (a shill or a "toadie") will often attest to the value of the product in an effort to provoke buying enthusiasm.
 The "doctor" will leave town before his customers realize they have been cheated.
 This trope is associated with the American Old West.
 However, the famous judgment that sparked the most controversy happened in 1916, when Stanley's Snake Oil was discovered to contain no actual snake oil, creating the notion that bottles of snake oil (and their salesmen) were essentially a fraud.
 That case took place in Rhode Island, and involved snake oil being shipped to Massachusetts, far away from and substantially later than the Old West.
+In Outlaw Women, a character named Uncle Barney runs a medicine show, bringing it to Las Mujeres, where he becomes a bartender, still selling his patent medicine from the bar.

+In animation, snake oil of all kinds can be seen being bought by characters throughout history.
+Betty Boop becomes a Snake Oil Salesman in Betty Boop, M.D., selling "Jippo", which claims to flatten feet, make men young again, removes teeth, stops breathing, and grows tonsils.
+It also showcases the performance aspect of these patent medicine shows, with a clown performing contortionist tricks, as well as Betty Boop coming out to sing a song persuading people to buy "Jippo".
+"Jippo" is revealed to just be water from a fire hydrant.